Readout of a quantum processor with high dynamic range Josephson parametric amplifiers

 To avoid hysteresis in the modulation curve, the snake must be designed such that $L_J>4L_1+L_2$.
 This means that, unlike a conventional dc-SQUID, the inductance of a snake-SQUID does not diverge at $\Phi_0 / 2$.
 Therefore $\omega_\mathrm{res}$ has a limited tunability range compared to conventional JPAs, as seen in Fig.~\ref{fig:circuit}(c).
 We therefore choose the shunt capacitance $C_s$ such that the frequency tunability range overlaps the desired operating frequency of the amplifier, 4.5-5.0 GHz.
 The device is flux-pumped at frequency $\omega_P$, which is twice the center frequency of the amplifier.

 Here, we report on amplifiers having two design variants.
 The first, Design 1, has a nominal junction $I_c=16\,\mu$A and a shunt capacitance of $C_s=6.5$~pF, and the second, Design 2, has a nominal $I_c=18\,\mu$A and $C_s=6.0$~pF.
 Both designs have nominal snake inductances of $L_1=2.6$~pH and $L_2=8.0$~pH.
 From measurement of test junctions, we estimate that the actual critical current of the snake junctions is $\approx20$\% lower than designed.
 The Klopfenstein taper that matches the low impedance SNIMPA resonator to the $50\,\Omega$ signal port is similar to that reported in Ref.~\onlinecite{IMPA}, with a cutoff frequency of 2.6~GHz and a 50-section taper from $51\,\Omega$ to $24\,\Omega$, resulting in a resonator loaded Q of about 4.5.
+The devices were built in a three-layer aluminum process with SiO$_x$ interlayer dielectrics and Al/AlO$_x$/Al trilayer Josephson junctions.
+The first metal layer was used as a solid ground plane under the snake structure, and the upper two layers form the circuit elements of the amplifier (see Supplementary Material).
+In operation, the amplifiers' dc flux bias amounts to approximately $320\;\mu$A carried in each of the bias transformer primary coils, well below the measured critical current of traces and vias in our process.

 We have characterized the performance of the SNIMPA devices with a 54-qubit Sycamore processor\cite{google:quantsup}.
 The processor consists of nine independent readout lines, each with six frequency-multiplexed readout resonators occupying a 4.6-4.8~GHz band.
 Each readout line has an on-chip Purcell filter\cite{jeffrey:readout}, and is connected to a SNIMPA amplifier through four circulators.
 The readout resonators and Purcell filters were designed with a target resonator ringdown time of $1/\kappa = 25$~ns.
 The readout lines are labeled A through I; lines A, C, E, and G had a SNIMPA with Design 1, and the rest had Design 2.
+All SNIMPA were packaged with a magnetic shield.
 In a separate cooldown, all readout lines were outfitted with standard dc-SQUID based IMPA, whose performance we use as a baseline for comparison.